sefinek24/Genshin-Impact-ReShade/README.md

     <a href="https://stats.uptimerobot.com/kLXYEukEwW" title="sefinek.net uptime"><img src="https://img.shields.io/uptimerobot/ratio/7/m793533681-b79b8280de15efcd9bc83d7d?label=Uptime" alt="Website uptime"></a>
 </div>

+## ⚠️ » Important
+Do not share screenshots from game with your UID and visible shaders or ReShade overlay!
+If you want to record some video for YouTube or something else, please hide or censor UID and username.
+Make sure you have the latest drivers for your graphics card.

 ## 📂 » Includes
 | 🔍 Name                   | 📃 Description                                                                                                                      | 🌍 Link                                                         | 📑 License           |
 |:--------------------------|:------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------|:---------------------|